-Viewing Grades:
+➤ Viewing Grades:

-Grades are available via an online grade book- Engrade (www.engrade.com/students) - Student grades are posted throughout the semester.
+Grades are available via an online grade book- Engrade

+(www.engrade.com/students) - Student grades are posted throughout the semester.
+You will receive an access code to register by the third week of the semester.
+I DO NOT USE THE MOODLE GRADEBOOK.
+ALL OF YOUR GRADES WILL BE POSTED ON ENGRADE.

-> TC Email:
+TC Email: